From Seed to Stoned - Your Way!

 number of plants

-Up to 6 plants per adult, but only three plants can be flowering (budding) at one time.
+Up to 6 plants per adult, but only 3 plants can be flowering (budding) at one time.
 12 plants maximum regardless of the number of adults living in the home.
 Medical patients may be allowed to grow more plants with proper authorization (depending on doctor recommendation and local limits).

 location